Jillian Pawlowski '14

-Double Majors: English Literature, Recreation and Leisure
+Double Major: English Literature, Recreation and Leisure; Minor: Psychology; Honors College

 What made you decide to pursue English as a major?